 If you are not being treated by a fertility specialist, we would recommend that you consult one.
 If you are, you may wish to seek a second opinion.

 That being said, if you are able to make a hefsek taharah on day four, you may do so where fertility is at issue.
-The seven clean days may not be shortened.
+We would need more information to explore further the possibility of a hefsek taharah on day three.
 In some cases of early ovulation, artificial insemination is permitted prior to mikveh immersion.
+The seven clean days may not be shortened, however.

-We do not know enough about your case to evaluate your doctor's reasoning in making the referral.
+We do not know enough about your case to evaluate your doctor’s reasoning in making the referral to therapy.
 However, therapy may prove helpful in coping with the physical and emotional challenges you have faced thus far in the process and in evaluating how best to proceed.
 Referrals to religious therapist are available at Nefesh International, www.nefesh.org.